Spaghetti-Spittoon/kiwijam-2024/README.md

 # Deploying the project

+- Make a folder in the root called `build`.

 - Download and install [bunnydeploy.exe](https://github.com/DoubleCouponDay/bunny-deploy/releases/tag/1.0.0).
 Add it to your PATH environment variable.

 - Create a [Bunny CDN](https://bunny.net/) and Bunny CDN Storage Zone.